World Insect Week: Crawlies and Insects @ Foreword Coffee

 Not your average café — Foreword Coffee is where coffee meets cause.

-They specialize in specialty coffee sourced directly from smallholder farmers in countries like Laos, China, and Indonesia, highlighting unique Asian flavor profiles in every sip.
-Their drinks come with stories: of resilience, dignity, and the journey of beans from farm to cup.
 The space itself is cozy, minimalist, and designed for conversations that matter.
 It’s the perfect spot to pause, learn, and connect, just like this TBC Kopitiam session.

 So come for the insects, stay for the coffee, and experience how a cup can spark change.